WStrellis/az-400-notes/security.md

 - *All* - allows access to all apis from the gateway
 - *Single* - allows access to a specific endpoint on the gateway
 - *Product* - a collection of APIs on the gateway

+# Azure Security Center
+- configure Just-in-time ssh/rdp access
+- monitor security settings in cloud and on-prem
+- automatically apply security settings to new resources
+- identifies potential vulnerabilites
+- detects and blocks malware from being installed on VMs

+# Azure Sentinel
+- collects data from cloud( only cloud)
+- detects threats by analyzing data
+- tools to investigate incidents
+- tools to respond to incidents
+- send alerts
+- utilizes Azure Monitor Workbooks to automate responses to threats